sap-tutorials/eda/tutorials/pubsub-queues-subscriptions/pubsub-queues-subscriptions.md

 ### Topic subscription

-As mentioned before, we can subscribe to a topic directly.
+As mentioned before, you can subscribe to a topic directly.
 A topic subscription is created after establishing a connection to AEM.
-We achieved this in the [previous tutorial](../pubsub-view-events/), when we subscribed to the `try-me` topic in the **Subscriber** section of the **Try Me!** page.
+You achieved this in the [previous tutorial](../pubsub-view-events/), when you subscribed to the `try-me` topic in the **Subscriber** section of the **Try Me!** page.

 This is not a polling mechanism, but a running connection is needed, through which AEM will send a message to the subscriber.
 In this case, the web page.
 If there is no subscriber available, the message will be missed.